This guide- all about going vegan for beginners, is written by both a vegan identifying dietitian!

 But consuming too much or two little iodine could cause an over active or slow metabolism and other problems.

-While vegans don’t consume dairy or fish (common sources of iodine), iodine can be obtained from certain vegan friendly sources, like iodized salt (always double check the label), and variable amounts are found in sea vegetables, like nori.
+Vegans avoid consume dairy or fish (common sources of iodine).
+But iodine can be obtained from certain vegan friendly sources, like iodized salt (always double check the label), bread made with potassium iodate or calcium iodate (10) and variable amounts are found in sea vegetables, like nori, seaweed flakes.

 However, since many of us are watching our sodium intake, and seaweed may not be the most available or inexpensive product in the US, you may be wondering if you should supplement.
 This is a good question to talk to your doctor about.